-10.5 Control cabinet: Clean or replace the filter mats
+10.5 Control cabinet: Clean or renew the filter mats

-Fig. 39 Replacing the air filter (incl. prefilter)
+Fig. 38 Replacing the air filter (incl. prefilter)

-- (1) Wing nut - (2) Air filter - 3 Cover - 1.
-Open snap fasteners (90° rotation) and remove cover (3). - 2.
+- 1 Wing nut - (2) Air filter - (3) Cover - 1.
+Open snap fasteners (90° rotation) and remove cover 3. - 2.
 Unscrew the wing nut 1 and remove the air filter 2 together with the affixed prefilter.
 Dispose of in accordance with environmental regulations. - 3.
 Clean all parts and sealing surfaces. - 4.
-Insert the new air filter including the affixed prefilter into the housing and fasten in place with the wing nut 1. - 5.
+Insert the new air filter including the affixed prefilter into the housing and fasten in place with the wing nut (1). - 5.
 Screw down the cover 3. - 6.
 Close all maintenance doors and refit all cover panels. - 7.
 Switch on the power supply disconnecting device and reset the maintenance counter.

-10.5 Control cabinet: Clean or replace the filter mats
+10.5 Control cabinet: Clean or renew the filter mats

-A filter mat is placed behind every ventilation grill.
 Filter mats protect the control cabinet from ingress of dirt.
 If the filter mats are clogged, adequate cooling of the components is no longer ensured.
 In such a case, clean or replace the filter mats.